DavidMorano/rightcore/testalarm/README.txt

 TESTALARM

-This program tests if UNIX alarms are broken in multi-threaded programs or not !
+This program tests if UNIX alarms are broken in multi-threaded programs or not!